AlecRust/brevwoo/README.md

 > WordPress plugin to integrate WooCommerce with Brevo

-Allows connecting each WooCommerce product to any number of Brevo lists.

-When a customer buys the product, they are added to the selected lists.
+Set default Brevo lists that customers are added to when they buy a product, and/or set lists for specific products.

 ## Features